iY0Yi/obsidian_glslviewer/README.md

 *Use templates to simplify complex shaders - write minimal code, get maximum results*

 ### And more
-- 📸 thumbnail generation
+- 📸 Thumbnail generation for non-autoplay shaders
-- ⚙️ Configurable canvas ratio, autoplay
+- ⚙️ Configurable canvas ratio, autoplay, and code visibility
 - 🔧 Flexible configuration using comments in code blocks
+- 🎯 **Texture shortcuts**: Quick reference to frequently used textures
+- 📁 **Texture browser**: Visual texture selection with folder filtering
 - 🙈 **@hideCode**: Show only the viewer or with code
 - 🎯 **Works with syntax highlighters**: No conflicts with other code plugins (Shiki Highlighter)
 </br></br></br>